RuPaul's Drag Race: UK vs. the World

 RuPaul's Drag Race: UK vs. the World is an international all-stars series of RuPaul's Drag Race UK and its franchise.
 The all-stars series premiered on 1 February 2022, through BBC Three and WOW Presents Plus.
 RuPaul acts as the host, head judge, and executive producer of the series.

 The contestants for the first series were announced on 17 January 2022.
 The first series was won by Blu Hydrangea with Mo Heart as the runner-up.
 The second series began airing on 9 February 2024 and was won by Tia Kofi with Hannah Conda as the runner-up.
+The third series began airing on 27 January 2026 and was won by Gawdland with Kate Butch as the runner-up.

 Production

 On 21 December 2021, a press release by the BBC announced an upcoming international all-stars series involving RuPaul's Drag Race UK; it coincided with the relaunch of BBC Three as a television channel.
 The first series was filmed in Manchester at the same location as the third series of the main series.
 The second series was filmed in Pinewood Studios, back-to-back with the fifth series of the main series.